 Snapshots are enabled by default.
-You can disable automatic snapshots by setting enable_snapshots=0 in the rhn.conf configuration file.
+You can disable automatic snapshots by setting enable snapshots=0 in the rhn.conf configuration file.

-Manage your snapshots by navigating to Systems > Systems List and selecting the client you want to manage.
-Navigate to the Provisioning > Snapshots tab to see a list of all current snapshots for the selected client.
+Manage your snapshots by navigating to menu:Systems[Systems List] and selecting the client you want to manage.
+Navigate to the menu:Provisioning[Snapshots] tab to see a list of all current snapshots for the selected client.
 Click the name of a snapshot to see more information about the changes recorded in the snapshot.
-You can use the subtabs in the Provisioning > Snapshots tab to see the changes that rolling back to the selected snapshot makes to:
+You can use the subtabs in the menu:Provisioning[Snapshots] tab to see the changes that rolling back to the selected snapshot makes to:

 - Group memberships

 - · Channel subscriptions

 - · Installed packages

 - Configuration channel subscriptions

 - · Configuration files

-- Snapshot tags
+- · Snapshot tags

 You can use a snapshot to roll back most changes to a client, but not all of them.
-For example, you cannot roll back multiple updates, and you cannot roll back a service pack migration.
+For example, you cannot roll back multiple updates, and you cannot roll back a product migration.
 Always ensure you have taken a backup before performing upgrades on your clients.